Experiencing Stuttering In Games? Here’s The Fix

 If you're experiencing hiccups or stuttering in games, this is a great place to find the potential fix and to get on with your gaming.

 In many cases, games can automatically adjust graphics settings based on your system’s specifications, but even that can be unreliable.
-As you probably know what your machine is capable of, it’s best to configure these settings manually.
+As you probably know what your machine is capable of, it’s recommended to configure these settings manually.

-If it’s a graphics-intensive game, for example, “Cyberpunk 2077”, then your GPU will carry a great load.
+If it’s a graphics-intensive game, for example, “Cyberpunk 2077”, then your GPU will carry a significant load.
 If you’re playing a simulation game, such as “Cities: Skylines”, then you’ll need more RAM or a faster CPU.

 Stuttering in Cities: Skylines Game